 At least one person whose name will appear on the deed must visit the Planning and Development Department to complete the process.
 There is no fee for the affidavit and the process takes approximately 15 minutes to complete.
 The Planning and Development Department office hours are Monday through Friday, 8:30 a.m. to 5:00 p.m.

 A list of calls for service for a particular area can be supplied upon request.
-Contact our Crime Prevention Officer at (302) 366-7110, x3460.
-You can also view the City of Newark's public crime map HERE.
+Contact our Crime Prevention Officer at (302) 366-7100, x.
+3413.
+You can also view the City of Newark's public crime map webpage.

-Yes, on Wednesday from 11 a.m. to 1 p.m. fingerprints are taken for City of Newark residents or those who will be employed within the City.
-Must bring a picture ID (driver’s license or passport) and print card obtained from whoever is requiring them to have prints.
-Others requesting fingerprints need to contact the State Bureau of Identification at 1-800-464-4357 or (302) 739-2528.
+Yes - on Wednesdays from 11 a.m. to 1 p.m.
+Fingerprints are taken for City of Newark residents or those who will be employed within the City of Newark ONLY.
+You must bring a picture ID (driver’s license or passport) and print card obtained from whomever is requiring fingerprints.
+Those who live outside the city limits must contact the State Bureau of Identification at 1-800-464-4357 or (302) 739-2528.

 The City will come out and shut the water off at the curb once you have schedule the repair.
 Call the Water & Wastewater Department at (302) 366-7000, Monday-Friday, 8:30 a.m. to 5:00 p.m.
 For service after 5:00 p.m., weekend, or holiday, call the City's general number at (302) 366-7000.